EPPIcenter/mad4hatter/README.md

 ### Setting Parameters

-To view the parameters and examples of usage on the command line run:
+To view the parameters and examples on the command line run:

 ```bash
 nextflow run main.nf --help